THE REMNANT (EXCERPT OF THE CONQUEROR)

 How can we avoid having this happen to us?
 By watching diligently in prayer.
 By looking to the Holy Spirit for guidance and enablement rather than to human help.
 By exalting Christ in the church and worshiping Him rather than filling up the Divine service with activities operated by human skill and talent.

 Now the Lord Jesus points the church in Sardis back to its place of beginning:

-Christ advises a Sardis-type, human-oriented church to "remember therefore how thou hast received and heard, and hold fast, and repent."
+Christ advises a Sardis-type, human-oriented church to “remember therefore how you have received and heard, and hold fast, and repent.”
 He tells the members to go back to the fire in which their church was born, to the faith in God and holy living that were passed on to them by their founders.

 Go back!
 Go back!
 Go back to the fire, to prayer, to reliance on the Spirit of God!
 Go back and seek the old paths and inquire where the good way is!
 There we shall discover the wells of power and peace that have been dug by the prayer warriors of old.
 We do not want “success” apart from the Spirit of God.